 A few decent projects can keep your business very healthy for a long time.

-You see, although things are changing over time, right now, senior decision makers in corporates don't spend much of their time searching for things online or using social media.
+You see, although things are changing over time, right now, senior decision-makers in corporates don't spend much of their time searching for things online or using social media.

-They don't go out to networking events like smaller businesses do.
+Corporate buyers don't go out to networking events like smaller businesses do.

 And their emails and calls are usually screened by assistants trained to keep new suppliers at bay.

 Of course, it’s not that these popular tactics don't work at all.
 You can still raise visibility with more junior people through social media and your website – and that helps in the long run.

 Or you might bump into a CEO at an event.
 And the odd cold email you send might get through to someone senior.